jeffhonglab/starter-hugo-research-group/content/authors/吳恩達/_index.md

 # Username (this should match the folder name)
 authors:
-- 吳恩達
+- Li Zaile

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Ph.D.
+Student

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Fudan University
   url: ""

 # Short bio (displayed in user profile at end of posts)